While researching one natural hair care topic, I stumbled upon this question: Can fermented rice water go bad?

 Now I would love to hear from you:

-Did you find this post on fermented rice water durability helpful?
+Did you find this post on fermented rice water lasts helpful?

-Or maybe you have something to share with us that will be beneficial to us all
+Or maybe you have questions or experiences to share with us.

 Either way, do let us know by leaving a comment below.
-And don’t forget to share with friends who are interested in using fermented rice water for their hair growth.
+And don’t forget to share with friends interested in using fermented rice water for their hair growth.